Congratulations! You have worked hard to earn your degree, and now nothing will stop you from having that diploma in hand.

 But are you sure?

 If you are preparing to graduate, it is easy to get caught up in the excitement.
 But if you did not pay close attention to the graduation requirements, it is possible that your celebration could turn into frustration.
 Forgetting to submit a form or failing to confirm your last course can bring your graduation goals to a screeching halt.
 So, before you celebrate your big achievement, check to see if any of these nine things could prevent you from graduating – and what you can do to make sure you reach the big day.

 You must have a zero balance on your student account to be certified for graduation.
-Contact the Bursar’s Office before you submit your application and verify that you owe nothing on your account.
+Contact the Office of Student Financial Accounts before you submit your application and verify that you owe nothing on your account.
 If you incur a charge after you apply for graduation, quickly pay off your remaining balance so it does not affect your graduation date.

 The deadline to submit your graduation application, fees and transcripts will correspond to the month you are eligible to graduate.
 The last course(s) you are enrolled in will also dictate in which month you will be eligible for graduation.
 The University confers degrees four times per year, and your name and degree will be presented to the Board of Trustees on the date of your graduation for approval.

 4. You did not pay the graduation fee.

 First determine whether your current program requires a special graduation form, but most applicants can file the graduation application through Online Student Services.
 Once you submit your application, you will be instructed to pay the graduation fee.
 Until you pay your graduation fee, your application will not be sent to the Registrar’s Office.